-While all seven campuses can place a class into IUOCC, most of the classes in IUOCC are shared among the five IU-managed regional campuses: East, Kokomo, Northwest, South Bend, and Southeast.
+Most of the classes in IUOCC are shared among the five IU-managed regional campuses: East, Kokomo, Northwest, South Bend, and Southeast.
 Bloomington and IUPUI currently share classes in IUOCC in a limited way to support specific collaborative academic programs.

 Currently, to be eligible,

 - The class must be 100% online (instruction mode = “OA”).
 In some cases, live synchronous video modalities (instruction modes = “DO” or “HD”) can be shared in IUOCC but these are exceptions (foreign language is a good example).

 - The class must be offered by IU (Purdue SWT classes are excluded).

 - The class cannot be labor studies, nursing, or in another subject area where classes are manually copied into each campus schedule of classes under different agreements.

 - The class must not be in a subject area that is negotiated/managed by a collaborative degree committee.
 For example, all BUS and ECON IUOCC offerings are negotiated by the collaborative BSBA faculty committee, and therefore not included on the general ECL.